evieluvsrainbows/Taliyah/README.md

 [![Dependency Status][dependency-badge]][dependency-link]
 [![GitHub Actions Build Status][github-actions-badge]][github-actions-link]

+> [!IMPORTANT]
+> 🚧 **Pardon The Dust** 🚧
+>
+> Taliyah is currently undergoing a significant rewrite based around the (relatively) new Poise command framework.
+Therefore,
+> the contents of the README as shown below are no longer appropriate, however are retained for posterity.
+Please do not use
+> the contents of this README as a guide on how to setup Taliyah until more of the rewrite has finished.
+Thank you, and again
+> pardon the dust while this work is ongoing. 😁

 Welcome to the official GitHub / GitLab repository for Taliyah, a bot for the Discord chat platform written in Rust with the serenity library, as well as various other libraries.
-It should be noted that this project is still in a heavy Work-In-Progress state, however there are still a pretty robust set of commands implemented so far, including a near-complete suite of voice commands, which I am very happy with.
+It should be noted that this project is still in a heavy WIP state, however there are still a pretty robust set of commands implemented so far, including a near-complete suite of voice commands, which I am very happy with.
 This project will be continulously improved and updated with more commands and features, so please keep an eye on this repository for any new features and updates, as well as the changelog.